Existence of simultaneous route and departure choice dynamic user equilibrium: Existence of the DUE

 where

-\begin{remark} In Bressan and Han (2011, 2012), the travel costs are measured in terms of $ \phi_{ij}(\cdot),\,\psi_{ij}(\cdot)$, in other words, the general effective delay (\ref{ed}) can be alternatively evaluated as a sum of costs at the beginning and end of journey of each driver. \end{remark}
+\begin{remark} In \cite{BH, BH1, BH2}, the unit travel cost is measured in terms of $\phi_{ij}(\cdot)$ and $\psi_{ij}(\cdot)$.
+In other words, the general effective delay (\ref{ed}) can be alternatively evaluated as a sum of costs at the beginning and at the end of each driver's trip. \end{remark}

-In Section \ref{esec}, we will exploit the alternative representative of effective path delay (cost) to establish existence.